bluerobotics/ardusub-gitbook/reference/qgroundcontrol/fly-view.md

 ## UI Overview
 The screenshot above shows the main elements of the fly view:

+* Video:
+QGroundControl supports RTP and RTSP video streaming over your vehicles UDP connection.
+It also support directly connected UVC device support.
+QGC video support is further discussed in the Video README.
+A Telemetry Overlay is automatically generated as a subtitle file

+* Map/Switcher:
+Toggle between video or map in a window.:
+Press the element to switch Video and Map to foreground.
-* Map: Displays the positions of all connected vehicles and the mission for the current vehicle.
+Displays the positions of all connected vehicles and the mission for the current vehicle.
 You can drag the map to move it around (the map automatically re-centres after a certain amount of time).
 Once flying, you can click on the map to set a Go to or Orbit at location.